Guan-Eric/GymPulse/README.md

 - Add, edit, and delete exercises within workout plans
 - Track sets, reps, weights, and durations for each exercise
 - View detailed instructions for each exercise
+- Social feed to share your progress and workout pictures
 - Dark mode support
 - User authentication and data persistence